lil131/blockchain-backed-rating-system/README.md

 ![List Movie](readme/intro-1.jpg)

 ### Rate movie
-Click the movie card will open a drawer showing the detailed movie information and allow user to rate the movie.
+Clicking the movie card will open a drawer showing the detailed movie information and allow user to rate the movie.
 ![Rate Movie](readme/intro-2.jpg)

 ### Search movie